ronrothjr/The-Threads-of-Becoming/README.md

 ## **The Meta-Question**

-Each thread also contains a question about creative tension itself:
+Each thread also contains questions about creative tension itself:

-* How do we hold opposites without choosing sides?
+* How do we hold opposites or many truths without choosing sides?
 * When is tension creative and when is it destructive?
 * What wants to emerge from this particular tension?
+* Where does the tension vibrate within us to create maximum possibilities?

 ## **The Invitation This Creates**

 We're not saying "I have figured out the universal pattern."
 We're saying "I've noticed these questions keep appearing.
-How do you engage them?"
+How do you engage them more and more skillfully?"

 This is radically inclusive.
 It makes space for: